 "Which of the following best describes how your organization feels about use cases/application scenarios for AI technologies across the following business functions?"

-- We struggle to identify use cases/application scenarios. - We have identified a manageable amount of use cases/application scenarios. - We have too many use cases/application scenarios to manage.
+We struggle to identify use cases/application scenarios.
+We have identified a manageable amount of use cases/application scenarios.
+We have too many use cases/application scenarios.
+We have too many use cases/application scenarios.